 Studies reveal that heavy intake of alcohol was found to have a detrimental effect on both semen quality and the levels of male reproductive hormones.
 However, although the effects of alcohol on male reproductive function are dependent on the intake amount, a threshold amount of alcohol beyond which the risk of male infertility increases has not yet been determined.

-Even in this case, the effect can be reversed in approximately in a sperm production cycle if you take effort in getting yourself de-addicted to the habit.
+Even in this case, the effect can be reversed, approximately in a sperm production cycle if you take effort in getting yourself de-addicted to the habit.

 Watch your food intake

 Problems with your weight can lead to fertility problems.
-Eating lots of junk food at once can lead to your blood sugar spiking which may affect your fertility health.
+Eating lot of junk foods at once can lead to your blood sugar spiking which may affect your fertility health.
 Obese males are associated with a decrease in sperm quality and a greater risk of infertility.

 A recent study stated that weight loss can cause improvement in certain fertility parameters and restore fertility health to reasonable levels.
 If your BMI is ≥30 kg/m2, it’s strongly recommended to talk to a doctor and chalk out an exercise plan.
 Check your BMI often and try planning out your meals for the week, making easy choices with foods you enjoy.